dsgrid/dsgrid/docs/source/md/data_format.md

 # Dsgrid Data Structure

+### The dsgrid Distrbuted Data Format
+A dsgrid dataset is a distributed data format, meaning that it is made up of one or more independently registered datasets.
+For example, a dsgrid dataset may be made up of many sector model datasets that are compiled [insert better description here] together to represent a holistic dataset on energy demand across multiple sectors.
+We call these input datasets and they are registered to dsgrid by sector modelers (also called dsgrid data contributors).
+Each input dataset has its own set of dimension definitions and its own parquet file paths (hence the "distributed data format").
+When you query dsgrid for a published dataset, you are really querying many datasets distributed across the [dsgrid registry](LINK-TO-PATH-HERE).

 ### Dataset Registration
 Dataset registration is required before it can be ingested into `dsgrid`.
 Registration is facilitated by .toml file(s) as shown below.
 Registration entries are stored <span style="color:red"> on *S3* </span>.